jeromeguillaume/konnect-keycloak-portal-dcr/README.md

         - Copy your Proxy URL (for example: `https://kong-85c543c6b2euehaj7.kongcloud.dev`)
         - Add `/dcr/keycloak` to your bridge path.
 So for instance, the Bridge Function URL related to `<Bridge_Function_url-to-be-replaced>` is `https://kong-85c543c6b2euehaj7.kongcloud.dev/dcr/keycloak`

 The expected result in Konnect is as follows.
-There are 4 routes: Create application, Refresh secret, Delete application and Webhook
+There are 4 routes: Create application, Refresh secret, Delete application and Event Hook
 ![Alt text](/images/14-DCR-Bridge-Kong-routes.png?raw=true "DCR Bride - Kong routes")

 ## AWS Lambda (as an HTTP DCR Bridge)